aldoruizparra/GitLab/answers.md

 git merge top_N
 ```

+If we ran the following commands, the head pointer will point to the test branch.
+Afterwards, it will add any changes from the top_N branch and combine it together
+into the test branch.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?
 ```
 git checkout top_ten
 git merge test
 ```

+If we ran the following commands, git will point the head pointer to top_ten.
+Afterwards, it will attempt to add any changes from test into the top_ten branch.
+Given that top_ten branch is the branch with changes, it will either remove the changes placed in the file, or there will be a conflict with git.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?